heptarch/heptarch.github.io/drafts/distance.md

 \frac{f}{d} = \frac{f'}{d - s} \quad \Longrightarrow \quad d = \frac{s}{1 -(f'/f)}.
 $$

-This gives a cute rule of thumb for distance measurement about which Protagoras might have mixed feelings.
+This gives a rule of thumb for distance measurement about which Protagoras might have mixed feelings.

 ## Practice